X

 Corporate Participants:

-Rahul AgarwalHead Of Investor Relations and ESG
+Rahul AgarwalHead of Investor Relations and ESG

-Ashwani GuptaWhole-Time Director and Chief Executive Officer
+Ashwani GuptaWhole-Time Director and Chief Executive Officer, Adani Ports and Special Economic Zone Limited

-D MuthukumaranChief Financial Officer
+D. MuthukumaranChief Financial Officer

 Analysts: